Parthwebde12/shopifyclone/README.md

 ## 📜 Copyright

-© 2025 Your Name.
+© 2025 Parth Wakodikar.
 All rights reserved.
 No part of this project may be reproduced, distributed, or transmitted in any form or by any means, without prior written permission.
 --